mberkguven/mberkguven/README.md

 Frontend Developer
 ------------------

+Hands-on experience in 30+ projects across banking, e-commerce, and holding industries.
+Currently focused on rebuilding legacy e-commerce platforms built with Django and vanilla JavaScript by migrating them to modern stacks like **Next.js**, **Tailwind CSS**, and **TypeScript**.

 * 🌍  I'm based in Turkey, Muğla
 * ✉️  You can contact me at [mberkguven@gmail.com](mailto:mberkguven@gmail.com)
 * 🧠  I'm currently learning TypeScript